 You will be required to do a minimum of 36 hours of work experience.
 This is usually completed in a week during your first year in term time, where you will have the opportunity to explore a career field which takes your interest.
 In the lead-up to this week, you will be asked to create an exciting CV during a group tutorial period.
 The aim of this activity is to give you an idea of what full-time employment is like and to help you think about which career you would like to follow.

 What can I do next?

 As geography is such a broad subject, it opens many doors into university life.
-This qualification will prepare you for a wide variety of courses, varying from traditional human and physical geography to environmental science, climate change, economics, development, marine biology, oceanography, seismic exploration and many more.The careers made possible by studying geography are too numerous to mention, but include meteorologist, hydrologist, volcanologist, geologist, geophysicist, storm-chaser, surveyor and town planner.
-Apply for this course
+This qualification will prepare you for a wide variety of courses, from traditional human and physical geography to environmental science, climate change, economics, development, marine biology, oceanography, seismic exploration and more.The careers made possible by studying geography are numerous, but a few would include: meteorologist, hydrologist, volcanologist, geologist, geophysicist, storm chaser, surveyor and town planner.

 course information last updated: Friday 1st July 2022 @ 12.05pm (12 hours ago)